microsoft/vscode-course-sample/README.md

+# CS 101: Intro to Python

+Pre-requisites: Please make sure you are running Python 3.8.x for this class.

+# Course Objectives
+- To understand the basic concepts of computer programming in a high-level language.
+- To understand and become familiar with a number of simple data structures.
+- To be able to test and debug programs.

 # Dev Containers in Education

 A sample project demonstrating the use of development containers in education.
 This project includes a preconfigured Python dev container and two sample Python programming assignments.